Nearest broker: Searching for a broker nearby…

 Typically the easiest way is when you bring all these items and both family members go together to Service Ontario to sign the ownership over.
 That’s it!

-Buying from a dealership
+Buying a vehicle from a dealership

-If you are purchasing a used vehicle from a dealership the process is typically made quite easy as the dealership handles the ownership transfer, getting a vehicle safety complete and registering the vehicle with new plates (you can also transfer your existing ones).
+If you are purchasing a used vehicle from an auto dealership the process is typically made quite easy as the dealership handles the ownership transfer, getting a vehicle safety complete and registering the vehicle with new plates (you can also transfer your existing ones).
 Essentially everything you need to do will be handled at the dealership.

 Private sale